dojo/docs/dojox/data.rst

 * `dojox.data.PicasaStore <dojox/data/PicasaStore>`_

+  A data store interface to one of the basic services of the Picasa service, the public photo feed

 * `dojox.data.QueryReadStore <dojox/data/QueryReadStore>`_

   A read-only store, which makes a request to the server for each sorting or query in order to work with big datasets